THE 12 PRINCIPLES OF LANDFORM DESIGN

 8. Know the materials; their properties, quantities, and locations.
 Conserve soils and biotic entities.
 Value biodiversity.

-9. Follow every drop of water through the landscape; water is key to life and a great agent of disruption.
-Know the water balance.
+9. Follow every drop of water through the landscape.
+Water is key to life and a great agent of disruption.
+Understand the water balance for each landform across the mine lifecycle.

 12. Share experiences.
 Learn from failure and celebrate success.